codespin-ai/codespin/README.md

 A prompt file (usually with a `.prompt.md` extension) contains generation instructions.

-A basic prompt file might look like this, optionally including a front-matter:
+A basic prompt file would look like this, optionally including a front-matter:

 ```markdown
 ---